lululxvi/deepxde/docs/user/installation.rst

 Working with different backends
 -------------------------------

-DeepXDE supports TensorFlow 1.x (``tensorflow.compat.v1`` in TensorFlow 2.x) and TensorFlow 2.x backends.
+DeepXDE supports TensorFlow 1.x (``tensorflow.compat.v1`` in TensorFlow 2.x), TensorFlow 2.x, and PyTorch backends.
 DeepXDE will choose the backend on the following options (high priority to low priority)

 * Use the ``DDEBACKEND`` environment variable: